Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ### What is the Ranges infrastructure?

 The Ranges framework of packages provide data structures and algorithms for analyzing genomic data.
-This includes generic genomic data containers like GRanges and SummarizedExperiment, optimized data representations like Rle, and fast algorithms for computing overlaps and other range manipulations.
+This includes standard genomic data containers like GRanges and SummarizedExperiment, optimized data representations like Rle, and fast algorithms for computing overlaps, finding nearest neighbors, summarizing ranges and metadata, etc.

 ### Why use the Ranges infrastructure?

 Hundreds of Bioconductor packages operate on Ranges data structures, enabling the construction of complex workflows integrating multiple packages and data types.
-The API directly supports data analysis as well as it provides building blocks for constructing new genomic software.
-Code evolves easily from analysis script, to method prototype, and finally to generalized package extending the Bioconductor ecosystem.
+The API directly supports data analysis as well the construction of new genomic software.
+Code evolves easily from analysis script to generalized package extending the Bioconductor ecosystem.

 ### Who is this workshop for?